hpc-unibe-ch/hpc-unibe-ch.github.io/docs/general/faq.md

 You can check using the command `pwd`.
 The location in the new file system is: `/storage/homefs/$USER`, where `$USER` is your user name.

-## What can I do, during migration of my HOME?
+## How does the HOMEs migration work?
+What can I do during the migration?
-You can still **read** your data in your HOME, but please **prevent writing** new data.
-There will be a rsync process running to migrate your and other users HOME accounts to the new location.
-At the end, the new HOMEs will be activated and you get notified.
-If your `$HOME` already points to `/storage/homefs/$USER`, the migration of **your** HOME is finished.
-And you can continue working.
+When the migration of your institute starts (T=0), you receive an email.
+You can still use your home directory then.
+Ideally, you already cleaned your home directory before that, if not, last chance to cleanup. **Anaconda installations need special treatment** see [this blog entry](https://www.anaconda.com/blog/moving-conda-environments) for a starting point.
+On the 5th day after the initial mail (T=0+5d), the real migration takes place.
+You get another email upon starting your individual migration and
+We lock you out of the cluster.
+The final synchronization takes place.
+This phase lasts between several minutes up to a few hours depending on the amount of date you have in your home directory.
+All running jobs and processes that are running at that time, will be canceled or killed.
+Therefore please try to only start jobs that may finish before that time.
+When we finished your home directory, you receive another email and you can log in again and check your home directroy and start to use UBELIX again.
+Finally a last mail we reach you when the migration for your whole institute has been finished.

 ## I need to share data with my colleges.
 What can I do?
 Starting from May we officially introduce Workspaces.
 A group shared space.
 In the meantime you can: